Raphaaal/raphaaal.github.io/_pages/about.md

 I’m a PhD student from EURECOM, working jointly at Huawei’s Paris Research Center on Machine Learning for computer networks.

 My background is in Machine / Deep Learning.
-I graduated from Dauphine University, where I was enrolled in work/study programs from BSc to MSc.
+I graduated from PSL, where I was enrolled in work/study programs from BSc to MSc.
 I held several data positions in multiple companies ranging from start-ups to large corporations.

 Before transitioning to Computer Science, I was in marketing and analytics.
 Back then, I helped build Markentive, the French leading marketing automation agency (from 5 to 30 employees).